anjarabus/fastapi-react-electron-app/README.md

 2. Currently, `asar: false` is set in `electron-builder.config.js`.
 To build with asar, you might need to spend some time figuring out how to unpack the scripts you need to call from main.js.

-3. If you get an error that says something like `ENODIR ... symLink ...
+3. If you get an error that says something like `ENODIR ... ensureSymlink ...
 Contents/Versions/Python` (I don't remember the exact wording) when running `npm run electron-build`, try downgrading your version of electron-builder (some people say downgrading to `"electron-builder": ^23.0.0` worked for them).